-Puglia is one of Italy’s main wine region, located in the heel of the country.
+Puglia is one of Italy’s main wine regions, located in the heel of the country.
 If you’re a Primitivo fan, you’ve probably already tasted wines from this region, as it’s most well known for its Primitivo and Negroamaro grapes.

 Within the Puglia wine region, there are 25 DOCs (Denominazione di Origine Controllata), where you’ll find up to 200 wineries.
 The region is vast and covers a lot of area, so unless you’ve got a lot of time, it’ll be difficult to cover it all.
 We recommend settling into one region that interests you the most, which is what we did.
 Thus this post will focus on the Gioia del Colle area and some of the surrounding wineries.

 The majority of the wines produced in Puglia are dry white and red wines, made from traditional varieties like the red grapes Primitivo and Negroamaro and white grapes Falanghina, Verdeca and Muscat.
 In the past, much of the large quantity of wine produced in Puglia was shipped off to be blended with other wines, but that is no longer the norm.
 A focus on quantity has been replaced with a desire for quality.

 The Gioia del Colle DOC and Primitivo di Manduria DOC produce what is considered the best of Puglia Primitivo.